 The new Employment Bill was originally promised in the Queen's Speech in December 2019.
-Its implementation has been delayed due to the covid-19 pandemic.
+Its implementation has been delayed due to the covid-19 pandemic but it could be published in 2022.
+The Employment Bill is expected to include a new right to request flexible working from day one.